felixele217/hello-test.nvim/README.md

 Plugin to enable simple and fast testing development workflow.

-All keybindings run the tests in a new terminal that can be closed pressing Enter and navigated with VIM keybindings once you press 'k' to enter VIM-Mode.
+All keybindings run the tests in a new terminal that can be closed pressing Enter (can be configured) and navigated with VIM keybindings once you press 'k' to enter VIM-Mode.

 ## Features